BetaMasaheft/Documentation/split applications release process.md

 ### Fuseki and RDF datasets

-Since the log4j2 CVE, our instance of the latest Fuseki runs as a standalone server and resides in /media/add together with the corresponding Apache Jena distribution.
+Since the log4j2 CVE in December 2021, our instance of the latest Fuseki runs as a standalone server and resides in /media/add together with the corresponding Apache Jena distribution.

 This is started with fuseki.service and is enabled at reboot.